 Originally published on April 22, 2016.
 Updated March 11, 2021 to include additional information

 Whether stemming from job-related issues, relationship conflicts, or financial problems, stress is very common in many people’s day to day life.
 Unfortunately all that stress is wreaking havoc on your skin.

 The human body naturally responds to periods of stress in a variety of ways, some of which can cause some serious unwanted side effects.
+Stress triggers the release of hormones and adrenaline, both of which negatively affect our skin.
+When stress is chronic, inflammation increases and prolongs this detrimental effect.
 You may notice that you have increased acne breakouts, dryness, irritation, or redness during periods of high stress.
 These symptoms stem from the release of various hormones when the body encounters stress – in particular, the “stress hormone” cortisol.

 Cortisol is a natural hormone that helps the body deal with stress.
 In small amounts, cortisol is a normal and healthy adaptation reflex.
 It serves as a great short term coping mechanism.

 However, cortisol can turn into an enemy of the skin if it remains in excess over a long period of time.
-People who are prone to high stress over long durations will sustain high levels of cortisol, which can negatively affect the skin in various ways:
+People who are prone to high stress over a long duration will sustain high levels of cortisol, which can negatively affect the skin in various ways:

 Acne: You may notice that during periods of high stress you experience more acne breakouts.
 High cortisol levels prompt the skin’s sebaceous glands to produce more sebum (oil).
 The additional oil clogs the pores leading to the development of inflammation and bacteria– resulting in acne.

 Skin Conditions: Beyond acne, stress can also magnify other skin disorders such as eczema, psoriasis or rosacea.
 Many people who suffer from chronic skin disorders tend to notice that their symptoms flare up when their stress levels are elevated.